-The BAS Board consists of the Director; Board Members for Science Delivery, Corporate Services and Operations & Engineering; BAS Heads of HR and Communications; and two independent Non-Executive Board Members.
+The BAS Board consists of the Director; Director of Science; Director of Innovation & Impact; Board Members for Science Delivery and Operations & Engineering; BAS Heads of HR, Communications and Corporate Services & Financial Planning; and an independent Non-Executive Board Member.
 The Board meets monthly and is responsible for the overall leadership, direction and management of the Survey to achieve its mission.

 Full list of BAS Board members: